The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```
-# Add  Wishlist Items
+# Add multple Wishlist Items
-Add items to an existing wishlist in the TWC system.
+Add multiple items to an existing wishlist in the TWC system.

 Endpoint: ```/api/wishlist/add-items```